Dental Bridges Portland, OR

 How does a dental bridge compare to standard dentures?

 Absolutely.
 At Rachel Cole DDS PC, we will take every step necessary to ensure they look natural and fit perfectly.
-This starts by taking accurate measurements and also matching the shade of your prosthetic with your surrounding natural teeth.
-If your other teeth are stained or yellow, now is an excellent time to whiten them since your new teeth will be created using materials that are both stain- and bleach-resistant.
+We begin by taking accurate measurements and also matching the shade of your prosthetic with your surrounding natural teeth.
+If your other teeth are stained or yellow, now is an excellent time to whiten them since we will create your new teeth using materials that are both resistant to stain and bleach.

 How long does a dental bridge last?

-This is different for everyone and can be impacted by your daily habits.
+The duration of a dental bridge is different for everyone and is impacted by your daily habits.
 However, fixed dental bridges can last for 15 years or even longer.
 On the short end, they tend to last for five years.
 One thing to keep in mind is that the overall health of your mouth will influence the longevity of your bridge.
-Since the stability of the bridge is determined by the natural teeth with crowns around them, you must keep your natural teeth healthy.
+Since the natural teeth with dental crowns determine the stability of the bridge, you must keep your natural teeth healthy.
 We recommend you do so by visiting our Portland, OR dental office for a teeth cleaning and dental examination twice a year.
 We can remove built-up plaque to prevent decay and infections.
-If you develop any health problems, we will address them immediately so they do not spread and your mouth can remain in excellent health.
-This, combined with daily oral hygiene, can help keep your teeth healthy and your bridge secure.
+If you develop any oral health problems, we will address them immediately.
+We will prevent the problems from spreading do not spread and your mouth can remain in excellent health.

 What can I expect from the procedure?

-Once your new bridge is ready, you will need to come back to our Portland, OR dentist office for the temporary one to be removed and the new one bonded in place.
+Once your new bridge is ready, you will need to come back to our Portland, OR dentist office so we can remove the temporary bridge and bond the new one in place in place.
 We may need to make some minor adjustments during the fitting process and will do what is necessary to ensure that it fits correctly, is comfortable, and looks natural.
 Taking the time to do so will help you to enjoy your new teeth now and in the future.